Fan Fic / Warriors of the World: Soldiers of Fortune

 - There Should Be a Law: Played for Laughs in Chapter 13, where Iruna lightheartedly notes, "You just inflicted Samaroh on the sages, there should be a law against that", after Valkron sends the Insufferable Genius Smug Snake priest to borrow a thaudolite.

-- Wham Episode: Chapter 10, solely because it takes a dark turn right after nine chapters of normality.
+- Wham Episode: Chapter 10, solely because it takes a dark turn right after nine chapters of normality and shows that something is indeed wrong.

 - "Where Are They Now?"
-Epilogue: Showing what happened to the world after the climax.
+Epilogue: Showing what happened to the world after the climax, and what of the little party of mercenaries that helped prevent the events of the story.

 - Voluntary Shapeshifting: Argath shifts into black bats with silver wings to travel.